-This area of our website informs you about how we are compliant with The General Data Protection Regulation.
+This area of our website informs you about how we are compliant with The Data Protection Act (2018).

 How we process, use and store personal data